Loading Data from salesforce

 The Deploy section will show you how to deploy your pipeline to

-• Deploy with Github Actions: dlt supports deployment with Github Actions.
+supports deployment with Github Actions.
 This allows you to use a CI/CD runner that you can use for free.
-You can find the step by step guide on how to do this here.
+You can find the step by step guide on how to do this here. - Deploy with Airflow:

-• Deploy with Google Cloud Functions: dlt can be deployed with Google Cloud Functions.
+can be deployed with Google Cloud Functions.
 This allows you to run your code without thinking about servers and only pay for the compute time you consume.
-The step by step guide on how to deploy dlt with Google Cloud Functions can be found here.
+The step by step guide on how to deploy dlt with Google Cloud Functions can be found here. - Other Deployment Options:

 The running in production section will teach you about:

-• Set Up Alerts: Stay informed about any issues or changes in your pipeline through dlt's alerting feature.
+'s alerting feature.
 It allows you to set up custom alerts for various events and anomalies.
-Find out more here.
+Find out more here. - Enable Tracing: With

 Available Sources and Resources